shivamsingh1151/shivamsingh1151/README.md

-- 👋 Hi, I’m @shivamsingh1151
+- 👋 Hi, I’m Shivam Singh
 - 👀 I’m interested in ...
-- 🌱 I’m currently learning ...btech
+- 🌱 I’m currently learning MERN Stack Developer
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me shivamsingh11@gmail.com

 <!---
 shivamsingh1151/shivamsingh1151 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.